 As a continuing effort to improve, our Eastern Fleet has been upgraded from 2013/2015 tractors and trailers to 2018 Freightliner Cascadia Evolutions, pairing a DD15 engine with a DD12 automatic transmission to reduce fuel consumption.
 All of the new units are equipped with the Aero X aerodynamic package that reduces air drag to help increase MPG and help reduce our carbon foot print.
 APU (auxiliary power units) by Thermo King were also added to eliminate idling during down time.
 The Eastern Fleet also installed the Detroit Assurance Safety System which includes lane departure warning and distance warning.
 We have replaced our trailers with new utility trailers equipped with disc brakes to decrease brake fade as well as decrease stopping distance, with an added benefit of decreasing the weight of the trailers.
 Our Eastern Fleet has also added the ECO-Stinger to our trailers to improve aerodynamics and fuel economy.

-All of our 28 tractor trailers in the Western Fleet are 2016 Freightliner Cascadia Evolution tractors with aerodynamic bumpers, mirrors, side tank skirts, cab extenders, top of cab air deflectors, as well as the DD15 Detroit engine and all Detroit running gear.
-Another environmental feature is a Teflon plate on the fifth wheel connection, eliminating the need for grease.
-We have also installed APUs to eliminate unnecessary tractor idling.
+All of our 28 tractor trailers in the Western Fleet were just upgraded from 2016 Freightliner Cascadia Evolution tractors to 2020 Freightliner Cascadias using the Aero Package.
+All tractors carry the factory certificate as Certified Clean idle on the DD15 and the Thermo King Tri-pack APU units.
+Another great feature is a Teflon plate on the fifth wheel connection, eliminating the need for grease.

 Forklift LP Reduction